Miss Grand Thailand 2026

-Miss Grand Thailand 2026 (มิสแกรนด์ไทยแลนด์ 2026) will be the 13th Miss Grand Thailand pageant, scheduled to be held on 28 March 2026.
-Contestants who qualified for the national finals through local contests held nationwide, will compete for the title.
+Miss Grand Thailand 2026 (มิสแกรนด์ไทยแลนด์ 2026) was the 13th Miss Grand Thailand pageant, held on 28 March 2026.
+Seventy-seven representatives qualified to compete in the national finals through local and provincial contests held nationwide.

-Saranrat Puagpipat of Phuket will crown her successor at the end of the event.

-The winner of the competition will represent the country internationally at the Miss Grand International 2026 pageant in India.
+Saranrat Puagpipat of Phuket crowned Patthama Jitsawat of Chonburi as her successor at the end of the event.
+Jitsawat will represent Thailand at Miss Grand International 2026 in Thailand.

 Background

 Location and date

-It was announced during the grand final competition of the Miss Grand Thailand 2024 pageant that Pattaya was decided as the host city for the ancillary events of Miss Grand Thailand 2026.
+Miss Grand Thailand 2026 was the 13th Miss Grand Thailand pageant, held on 28 March 2026.
+It was announced during the grand final competition of Miss Grand Thailand 2025 that Pattaya would be the host city for the ancillary events of the contest.

-Additional details concerning the pageant were disclosed during the press conference held at MGI Hall on 2 October 2025, wherein the official schedule comprising five subsidiary events was announced, designating Pattaya as the venue for the Best in Swimsuit Competition and the closed-door interview, while the remaining events—the National Costume Competition, Golden Grand Timeless Song Concert, Preliminary Round, and Grand Final—were scheduled to take place sequentially in Bangkok on 23, 24, 25, and 28 March.
+At the press conference held at MGI Hall on 2 October 2025, the official schedule comprising five subsidiary events was announced.
+It designating Pattaya as the venue for the Best in Swimsuit competition and the closed-door interview, with the remaining events, the National Costume competition, Golden Grand Timeless Song concert, preliminary round, and grand final, were scheduled to take place in Bangkok on 23, 24, 25, and 28 March.

+Results

+Placements

+The winner received a crown of honor worth BT฿, a cash prize of BT฿, a condominium unit worth BT฿, and other prizes from sponsors.
+The first, second, third, and fourth runner-ups all received a cash prize of BT฿800K, BT฿700K, BT฿600K, and BT฿500K, respectively, as well as other prizes from sponsors.
+The fifth runners-up received a cash prize of BT฿100K, as well as other prizes from sponsors.